 I’m also aware that it may contain chemical preservatives, and sometimes the taste is questionable.

-The texture of homemade marzipan is really good, and it can be rolled out to cover a cake just the same as you would use fondant or used to cover a fruitcake before you add a coat of Rolled Fondant Icing or Royal Icing.
+The texture of homemade marzipan is excellent, and it can be rolled out to cover a cake just the same as you would use fondant or use it to cover a fruit cake before you add a coat of Rolled Fondant Icing or Royal Icing.

-I have always made my marzipan because I know it will roll well, tastes as it should and I know that I haven’t added anything to it.
+I have always made my own marzipan because I know it will roll well, tastes as it should, and I know that I haven’t added anything to it, such as chemical preservatives.

-Where I live I cannot buy ground almonds (almond meal) so I buy almonds that have been flaked or chopped (or even whole almonds that I have to skin myself) and I grind them in my coffee grinder.
-After they have been ground I pass them through a fine sieve and return any that are not fine enough for a second grinding.
+Where I live, I cannot buy ground almonds (almond meal), so I buy almonds that have been flaked or chopped (or even whole almonds that I have to skin myself), and I grind them in my coffee grinder.
+After I’ve ground them, I pass them through a fine sieve and return any that have not been ground fine enough for a second grinding.
 It takes a bit of time, but the results are perfect.

 Cooked marzipan is so much easier to use…

-Cooked marzipan takes longer to make, but it is easier to use, gives better-finished results, is not oily and will keep well.
+The Cooked marzipan takes longer to make, but it is easier to use, gives better-finished results, is not oily, and will keep well.

 Marzipan – Cooked Method

-Make sure that the pan you use is wider than the gas or electric ring you use; then the sugar will not burn on the sides of the pan and discolor the marzipan.
+Ensure that the pan you use is wider than the gas or electric ring you use; then, the sugar will not burn on the sides of the pan and discolor the marzipan.